jacobian-152/Coding/Practice/README.md

 # Basics

-This write-up covers the basic knowledge required to start competitive coding.
-The contents of this write-up are not the author's own property but are a result of abstraction from multiple sources, and should be considered only for knowledge sharing.
-All the references are provided at the bottom of this page.
+This write-up serves as kick start guide for individuals already having basic cpp knowledge.
+The contents of this write-up are not completely author's content but are a result of abstraction from multiple sources - references are mentioned at the end.

 ## Data type ranges